 Medicine Personal Statement Examples

 Writing a medicine personal statement has been a part of the lives of medical applicants for many years and is a fundamental part of the selection criteria.
 The way in which the UCAS personal statement is structured and written is changing for 2026 with the process shifting to a short answer format.
-However, for all 2025 entry students, the UCAS personal statement will remain the same.
+You can find more information in our article UCAS Personal Statement Changes for Medicine.

 Table of Contents